darkswapfoundation/zkane/memory-bank/projectbrief.md

 - **Testing**: wasm-bindgen-test for browser-based testing

 ## Current Status
-The frontend has been previously developed and appears to have working components, styling, and build configuration.
-Previous work includes:
-- Complete application structure with routing
-- Enhanced CSS styling (28KB) with theme support
-- Fixed loading screen and asset serving issues
-- Comprehensive component library
-- Service layer for ZKane and alkanes integration
+The frontend has been significantly enhanced with a professional, enterprise-grade design.
+All major UI/UX issues have been resolved, including dark mode visibility, time format displays, and button consistency.
+The application is stable, and the previously reported "white screen" issue has been fixed.
+The frontend is now fully functional and ready for deployment.

 ## Goal
-Build and deploy the zkane frontend, ensuring all components work correctly and the application provides a smooth user experience for privacy-preserving transactions.
+Deploy the ZKane frontend, ensuring all components work correctly and the application provides a smooth, professional user experience for privacy-preserving transactions.